triflicacid/c-vm/docs/Registers.md

   - Stores extra error information when an error is signalled.
 - `REG_CMP`.
 This register stores the result of a `CMP` instruction, and is used by `JMP` variants for branching.
 - `REG_CCR`.
 This register stores the condition flags.
 - `REG_ERR`.
-This register stores the current error code of the CPU.
-Error constants are defined in `cpu/err.h`.
+This register stores the current error code of the CPU. error constants are defined in `cpu/err.h`.
 Additional error information is stored in `REG_FLAG`.
 - `REG_IP`.
 Stores the Instruction Pointer - the address of the next instruction to be fetched and executed.
 When an error occurs, may point to the location in memory which triggered the error.
 - `REG_SP`.
 Stores the Stack Pointer - points to the address of the topmost stack item.
 - `REG_STACK_SIZE`.
 Stores the size (in bytes) of the stack.